paavoto7/Advent_of_Code_2023/README.md

-My solutions to some of AoC 2023 puzzles with Python.
+My solutions to some of the [AoC](https://adventofcode.com/) 2023 puzzles with Python.

 Some are quite janky, some are better.
-After getting the solution, not optimization hasn't been done (at least yet).
+Some are more optimized, some less.

+Puzzle inputs are not saved here due to the rules of the event.